Software-Development-Pakistan/stupid-hack/README.md

 ## Technology Stack
 This project was bootstrapped with [React's Create React App](https://github.com/facebookincubator/create-react-app).
-It uses [Tracking JS](https://trackingjs.com/), open source library for using computer vision on the internet.
+It uses [Tracking JS](https://trackingjs.com/), open source library for using computer vision on the web.

 ## Get Started:
 In order to get started with the project, you should have git, Node, and npm installed on your computer.